 Before scrolling down this list of dog rescues in Ohio, you can check out these other recommendations from our team at We Love Doodles: Best Doberman Rescues in Ohio and Best Havanese Rescue Shelters in Ohio.

 Find a Dog Rescue Near Me in Ohio

 Do you want to bring home a furry friend?
 Care to donate your time to dogs in need?
 Here are the best dog rescues in Ohio!
 Find one near you and show your support today!

 1. Dogs Unlimited Rescue

 Gina Lutes-Finley, the Founder and Executive Director of this organization, has spent years doing rescue work for others.
 In 2010, she decided to start her rescue, and Dogs Unlimited Rescue earned its 501(c)3 status.
-This organization is focused on saving animals from the uncertainty of fate and finding a forever home for them.
+This organization is focused on saving animals from the uncertainty of high-kill shelters and homelessness.

 Dogs Unlimited Rescue Details

 - Address: 33095 Bainbridge Rd.
 Solon, OH 44139 United States